Practical advice on how to practice self-care when you have little kids in the house.

 Self-Care for Moms

 Self-care for moms are the simple things that compliment your personality and personality type so you are reaching your full potential.
-Remember we are creating and shaping lives and we need to be at our best.
-“Taking care of me” with littles in the house is very, very hard.
-The days are extremely long and extremely hard but finding those little pockets of me time to look forward to will only increase your happiness and productivity.
-Not every day is going to be a 10 and there’s no reason why you expect that it should be.
-Sometimes giving yourself Grace is the best taking care of me you can do.
+Remember mothers create and shape lives and we need to be at our best.
+Self-care with littles in the house is very, very hard.
+The days are extremely long and extremely hard but finding those little pockets of me time to look forward to will only increase your happiness and contentment.